-I have been privileged to serve as NIJ's director through two solicitation seasons.
-As we enter the third season, I want to share some insights about what makes for a successful NIJ research grant application.
+I want to share some insights about what makes for a successful NIJ research grant application.

 Many considerations go into the decision to fund a research proposal, separate and apart from the application's quality.
-Highly ranked proposals often go unfunded because of funding constraints, efforts to ensure diversity of topics in awarded grants, or overlapping investments in similar topics or proposed areas of study.
+Highly ranked proposals often go unfunded because of funding constraints, efforts to ensure a variety of topics in awarded grants or overlapping investments in similar topics or proposed areas of study.
 Importantly, peer review comments only reflect the views of peer reviewers.
-All funding proposals are rigorously reviewed by NIJ science staff, and I personally read all proposals recommended for funding consideration.
+All funding proposals are rigorously reviewed by NIJ science staff, and the NIJ director reads all proposals recommended for funding consideration.